 But investors should also be aware of which countries hold significant nickel reserves.
 Why?
-While many countries that produce large amounts of nickel have big nickel reserves, some countries produce little nickel but have high reserves of the metal.
-It’s possible that in the future they could become powerhouses in the space.
+While many countries that produce large amounts of nickel have big nickel reserves, some countries produce little nickel, but have high reserves of the metal.
+It’s possible that in the future, they could become powerhouses in the space.

-Reserves: 19 million MT
+Reserves: 21 million MT each

-Reserves: 12 million MT
+Reserves: 16 million MT

-Reserves: 7.6 million MT
+Reserves: 7.5 million MT

 Reserves: 4.8 million MT

-Last on our nickel reserves list is the Philippines, coming in at 4.8 million MT.
-The country’s nickel production fell dramatically last year, going from 347,000 MT in 2016 to 230,000 MT in 2017.
-This is by and large due to new environmental regulations, which have seen open-pit mines suspended or closed across the country.
+Next on this nickel reserves list is the Philippines, coming in at 4.8 million MT.
+The country’s nickel production grew last year, rising from 334,000 MT in 2020 to 370,000 MT in 2021.

 Where’s New Caledonia?